for Veterans and the Public

 Treatment options - Hepatitis C for Patients

-- remove (or clear) all the hepatitis C virus from your body permanently
+- Clear the virus from your bloodstream

 - Slow the advancement of inflammation and scarring of your liver